-Open enrollment is a chance for your employees to take control of their health (and wealth) for the new year, but many don’t see it that way.
+Open enrollment is a chance for your employees to take control of their physical and financial health for the new year, but many don’t see it that way.
 Instead, they'll spend open enrollment trying to calculate how to pick the cheapest plan based on the amount taken out of their paycheck.

 Most open enrollment info is littered with insurance jargon and intimidating acronyms — so it’s no wonder that most employees will focus on what they think they understand: the cost.